 In the early twentieth-century, Imperial Japan was the dominant great power of the Pacific thanks to its rapid industrialization in the late nineteenth-century, holding its original islands, Korea, parts of Manchuria, and many islands in the Pacific (including Taiwan).
 It shocked the "civilised" Western nations by curb-stomping Russia in 1904-5, and had plans to expand into China and Oceania during The Great Depression.
 Before it took pretty much all of East Asia during World War 2 before being defeated, they also had significant influence in the area due to their powerful navy, leading interventions into China and Siberia, and annexing all of Manchuria before World War 2.
 Now, thanks to their defeat during World War II and their subsequent occupation by the United States, Japan consists almost entirely of just its original islands, and its military has been constitutionally neutered.

 Again, downplayed as well, considering that they re-emerged as an economic powerhouse - rivalling that of Germany (or depending on how you see it, and when it was, even the US) - and a major exporter of popular technolgies, particularly cars and consumer electronics (hence the catchphrase "Made in Japan", particularly in The Seventies and The Eighties), and until now the largest car company in the world is Japan based.
-While that is fading (first thanks to South Korea, then China), Japan is still the third biggest economy in terms of GDP, and its currency is still considered to be a major player in markets - eg the relatively strong yen during the 2008 GFC.
-Also note that Japan can be considered to be a potential nuclear state - so far the only known reasons it isn't actually so is due to the constitution and public opinion.
+For a good deal of 1950-2000, it was the one of the very few First World countries that wasn't predomiantly Caucasian.
+While that is fading (first thanks to South Korea and Taiwan, then China), Japan is still the third biggest economy in terms of GDP, and its currency is still considered to be a major player in markets - investors relied on the the relatively stable yen during the 2008 GFC when the dollar and euro became unreliable.
+Also note that Japan can be considered to be a potential nuclear state - so far the only known reasons it isn't actually so is due to the constitution, public opinion, and holding nukes seen as redundant due to the Japan-US alliance.

 The Qing Empire was a shadow of its former self by the time of European (and later, Japanese) expansion into its territory, and modern China is noticeably smaller than it used to be.
 Mongolia is now independent, and Taiwan its own country to say the least (the details behind that are rather complicated and will be discussed below).
 In spite of going through a humiliating cultural and economic decline in the past two centuries, most of its key territories were intact and the country was still by far one of the largest and most (over) populated countries in the world.
 With the resurgence of Chinese economic and political power in the 21st century, it can be said that this trope applies to China no longer.